 Here’s everything you’ll need to make this recipe along with how to prep.
 See the cauliflower rice recipe card below for the exact quantities.

 Ingredient Notes and Substitutions:

 - Cauliflower: Convenient “riced” cauliflower (also called “pearls”) is readily available in the produce section now so no need to make your own if you don’t want to.
 However, if you do want to make it yourself, I highly recommend grating it rather than making it in a food processor.
 You’ll have “grains” that are more similarly sized than if you make it in a food processor.

-- Various Seasonings: Just like with plain white rice, the sky is the limit with seasonings.
-Simply prepared cauliflower rice with just salt and black pepper is delicious, but season it to pair with what you're serving:
+- Various Seasonings: Like with plain white rice, the sky is the limit with seasonings.
+Simply prepared cauliflower rice with just salt and black pepper is delicious, but season it to pair with what you’re serving:

 - Salt and Pepper

 - Curry Powder (with Chicken and Potato Curry)

 - Cajun or Creole Seasoning (Perfect in Low-Carb/Keto Jambalaya!)

 - Mexican-Style Seasonings such as taco or another southwestern seasoning with Grilled Tilapia with Tomato – Avocado Salsa.